mlopes/LogBot/README.md

 Planned Improvements
 --------------------

  - Add a sleep between replies to prevent issues with the server cutting longer responses (can be seen if the answer to your query is to big.
-For example "last 20" might stop before showing all resuts)
+For example "last 20" might stop before showing all results)
  - Improve presentation format of replies containing log data